rnikoopour/SIG-Scraper/README.md

     requests==2.3.0
     wsgiref==0.1.2

-Add this to your bash profile to make searching easier:
+Add this to your bash profile to use search from command line using sigsearch "Search Term":
 =========
     sigsearch() {
         if [ "$1" == "-h" ]; then